 There are currently 2 engines available: a turbodiesel and a turbopetrol.
-Both are 2.0 litres in capacity and are mated with an 8-speed transmission.
+Both are 2.0 litres in capacity and are mated with a 9-speed transmission.

 One petrol and one diesel are available at launch and a plug-in hybrid could arrive in 2020.

 The turbopetrol was the first unit we drove out of Sandton and through the Cradle of Humankind and beyond.
 There’s plenty of shove on tap with 183 kW and 365 Nm of torque.
 It’s a responsive powertrain, moving the 1.7-tonne Evoque quickly from a standstill.
 It’s certainly the more reactive engine of the 2 and feels more than adequate on the freeway and overtaking at speed.